SESYNC-ci/sesync-ci.github.io/faq/_posts/2019-02-18-collaborative-writing.md

 SESYNC groups have successfully used in the past.

 ### [Google Docs](https://www.google.com/docs/about/)
 For word processing, Google Docs is the most used collaborative platform.
-Multiple users can work on the platform simulatneously and you can customize group settings and user privilages.
+Multiple users can work on the platform simultaneously and you can customize group settings and user privileges.

 ### [Overleaf](https://www.overleaf.com/)
 Overleaf allows for multiple users to work in LaTeX.
 It is free for a single user, but there is a subscription fee to add multiple users.